 Thousands turn out to bid farewell to Greece’s former king

-The government announced Constantine would be buried as a private citizen, without honors reserved for former heads of state, in Tatoi, the former royal estate north of Athens, next to where his parents and ancestors are buried.

-Royals from across Europe, including the Spanish and Danish royal families who were closely related to Constantine, were in Athens to attend the service and burial, while hundreds of police were deployed in the Greek capital.

-Constantine’s wife, Anne-Marie, is the sister of Denmark’s Queen Margrethe II, while his sister Sophia is the wife of Spain’s former King Juan Carlos, and mother of Spain’s current monarch, King Felipe VI.
-Constantine was one of the godparents of Britain’s Prince William, heir to the throne.
+Constantine was one of the godparents of Prince William, heir to the British throne.
+William’s aunt, Princess Anne, represented the British royal family in Athens.

+Juan Carlos, walking with the aid of a walking stick, attended with Sophia at his side.
+It was a rare public appearance for the former king, who has lived in Abu Dhabi since being cut off from the Spanish royal family in 2020 amid financial scandals.

-A limited lying in state was allowed in a chapel next to the capital’s metropolitan cathedral, where the funeral service was to be held, with members of the public allowed to visit Constantine’s flag-draped coffin from 6 a.m. to 11 a.m.
+The Greek government had announced Constantine would be buried as a private citizen without honors reserved for former heads of state.
+A limited lying in state was allowed from 6 a.m. to 11 a.m in a chapel next to the cathedral.

-Braving the pre-dawn darkness and winter chill, thousands of people young and old lined up for hours, some clutching flowers.
+Thousands of people turned out, some traveling from across Greece and lining up for hours in the predawn darkness and winter chill.

 “He was a constitutional leader of the country.
-It was a monarchy then, so we must honor this man who stayed in Greece for so many years and who is Greek,” said Athens resident Georgia Florenti, waiting to pay her respects to the former monarch.
+It was a monarchy then, so we must honor this man who stayed in Greece for so many years and who is Greek,” Athens resident Georgia Florenti said while waiting to pay her respects to the former monarch.

-“I feel anger because I consider it petty for funerals to be held at public expense for actors and singers, and for us not to honor a person who, for better or for worse, was king of Greece,” said Irene Zagana as she waited in line outside the cathedral.
+“I feel anger because I consider it petty for funerals to be held at public expense for actors and singers, and for us not to honor a person who, for better or for worse, was king of Greece,” said Irene Zagana.

 “There was social adoration for the young king.
-Any dislikes there were concerned his mother,” said Thanassis Diamantopoulos, professor of political science at Athens’ Panteion University.
+Any dislikes there were concerned his mother,” Thanassis Diamantopoulos, a political science professor at Athens’ Panteion University, said.
 “He himself was beloved, but unfortunately, through the mindless and thoughtless management of the 1965 crisis, he managed to squander this sympathy very quickly.”

 The episode involving the defection from the ruling party of several lawmakers destabilized the constitutional order and led to a military coup in 1967.
 Constantine eventually clashed with the military rulers and was forced into exile.